Reading: Applied Part 7. Specification CI: specification as an executable artifact

 • checks scope by diff,

-If the local report already shows orphan requirement, rogue task, or schema mismatch, the author fixes the specification before creating a pull request, not after getting a red status in remote CI.
+If the local report already shows orphan requirement, rogue task, or schema mismatch, the author fixes the specification before creating the pull request, not after getting a red status in the remote CI.

 > [project script] — example local wrapper for scripts/spec_ci/*.py.